MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.223-7008.md

 (2) Homogeneous material does not include conversion coatings that chemically modify the substrate. *Mechanically disjointed* means that the materials can, in principle, be separated by mechanical actions such as unscrewing, cutting, crushing, grinding, and abrasive processes.

-(b) *Prohibition.* (1) Unless otherwise specified by the Contracting Officer, the Contractor shall not provide any deliverable or construction material under this contract that -
+(b) *Prohibition.* (1) Unless otherwise specified by the Contracting Officer, the Contractor shall not provide any deliverable or construction material under this contract that—

 (i) Contains hexavalent chromium in a concentration greater than 0.1 percent by weight in any homogenous material; or